 If you are a self-helper the section Other Reading Material contains a list of books from a wealth of talented people – all of which have influenced my thinking.
 In addition, you can tap into Google itself as well as numerous groups, forums, blog enthusiasts and a global network of official Google Analytics Certified Partners.
 I list these below.

 If you like my approach to web measurement and optimisation, you can hire me (and the team) via Search Integration.
-We are an international consultancy that work with proactive clients wishing to change how they conduct business on the web.
-Note, my deliberate emphasis on change!
-I work for global brands across Europe from our base in Sweden.
+We are an international consultancy that specialise in growing data expertise in-house i.e. not the usual retainer model.
+Located in Helsingborg, south Sweden, we work with major organisations/brands across Europe (and a few in the US).

 Other resources from me:

-- LinkedIn Group – created for readers of my books and content.
-I regularly contribute and post questions myself.
+- LinkedIn Group – aimed at readers of my books, or like minded data inquisitive people, I regularly contribute and post questions myself.
 Spam free!

 Google provided resources (free):